 Use Handshake, the Division of Career Pathways’ online portal, to post your positions.
 Posting on Handshake is free and will give your positions the broadest visibility among current UCI students.

 - How do I post a job/internship on Handshake?Please log-in or create a FREE account.
 Once you are logged in, click on the "Post a Job" button to complete the job form.

 - Why does it take a few hours/days for my posting to go up?When you submit your posting, it's added to a queue that includes all of the other pending positions awaiting approval from the Division of Career Pathways.
 Depending on the day and staff availability, our queue may contain a 100+ postings in it.
 And while we try to review them as quickly as possible (many are cleared within hours of posting), on occasion there is heavy traffic on Handshake, or other internal Division of Career Pathways demands (events, university holidays, etc.) that may contribute to a delay of a few business days.
 When this happens, we'll often pull additional in team members to help with approving jobs to ensure that your position is posted as quickly as possible.

-- Why do my job postings need to be approved?It’s in our students’ best interest for us to screen and verify employers and the opportunities they present.
+- Why do my job postings need to be approved?It's in our students' best interest for us to screen and verify employers and the opportunities they present.
 We do our best to ensure that each employer registration is legitimate, and that each posting meets our University criteria.
-By giving us the time to do that, we can trust that you are interested in making our mission to ensure that our students’ needs are a priority.
+By giving us the time to do that, we ensure that our students' needs are a priority.

 - Why aren’t more students applying to my posting?There are many possible reasons including: